Azure/cortana-intelligence-population-health-management/README.md

 ### ***Ingredients for a successful Population Health Management solution***

 A successful population health management initiative requires establishing a repository that can collect data from multiple sources and in all and any formats whether it be structured, semi structured or unstructured.
+Furthermore, it needs to be able to integrate the disparate data sources, with a fast time to action to meet the ever evolving and agile healthcare analytics needs.
 By analyzing patient population and getting an insight into the social-economic and demographic constitution of the population and their overall medical condition across different longitudes the health care providers can get an insight into the quality of care being provided and identify areas of improvement and cost savings.
 The Microsoft Azure Data Lake is one such technology that has all the capabilities required to build a population health management solution.
 It not only lets you store data of any size, shape and speed, it also has the capability to conduct data processing, advanced analytics, and machine learning modeling with high scalability in a cost-effective way.
 Using U-SQL, R, Python and .NET, it allows you to run massively parallel data transformation and processing over petabytes of data.
 It is truly the one stop shop for population health reporting, advanced analytics and predictive modeling.

 ### ***What's in this solution***